JoshuaSand0val/Neo-CSS/README.md

 Note that alternatively, you can define these values as CSS Custom Properties (Variables) using the mixin, for an easier syntax for styles such as `box-shadow`.

+The default color palette values are also available as CSS variables in the [`color.scss`](scss/presets/color.scss) presets.

 ### Spacing and Text Size
 Neo CSS provides a step system for sizing padding, margin, ect., and typography.
 They can be utilized either by a function, or by a mixin.